temporalio/omes/README.md

 Scenarios are defined using plain Go code.
 They are located in the [scenarios](./scenarios/) folder.

+A scenario must select an `Executor` (currently only `SharedIterationsExecutor` is implemented).
-A scenario must define an `Execute` function that is called concurrently to execute a single iteration.
+`SharedIterationsExecutor` accepts an `Execute` function that is called concurrently to execute each iteration.

 ```go
 func Execute(ctx context.Context, run *scenario.Run) error {